-In this article I have described how citizens can take part in the public debate and communicate their views and preferences thanks to the mass media and, in particular, thanks to the newspapers they buy and read.
-The novelty of this approach is that it models how citizens can express themselves not directly, through their own actions, like in other models of "voice" à la Hirschman, but through the use of an "instrument", the newspaper, that has been produced and marketed by a for-profit firm.
+In this chapter I have described how citizens can take part to the public debate and communicate their views and preference thanks to mass media and in particular thanks to the newspapers they buy and read.
+The novelty of this approach is that it models how citizens can express themselves not directly, through their own actions, like in other models of "voice" à la Hirschman, but thanks to the use of an "instrument", the newspaper, that has been produced and marketed by a for profit firm.
 Given the fact that this instrument can be bought but not directly produced by the citizens, I have highlighted how there exists a tension between the benefit of using a newspaper to express citizens' views and the possibility that this newspaper can actually be produced.
-I have divided the possible newsapers that can be produced into Tabloid and Broadsheet, where the former is an uninformative newspaper, while the latter is informative on the state of the world.
+I have divided the possible newspapers production into Tabloid and Broadsheet, where the former is an uninformative newspaper, while the latter is informative on the state of the world.
 I have highlighted how the presence of a Broadsheet always improves the quality of policy decision making on part of the incumbent.
-However, this is possible when a Broadsheet is produced, which happens only when the environment is informative enough.
+However this is possible when a Broadsheet is produced, which happens only when the environment is informative enough.
 If not, the MT produces a Tabloid which does not give any additional information on the state of the world or the optimal policy to be implemented and it does not allow the citizens to express themeselves.